Skip to main content

 You can extend Claude’s iOS knowledge with community skills.
 These teach Claude about platform conventions, Xcode tooling, and SwiftUI best practices.

-Apple platform conventions, Xcode project structure, App Store review awareness./install-skill https://github.com/mhanlon/apple-skills
+Apple platform conventions, Xcode project structure, SwiftUI, and App Store review awareness.

 iOS Simulator

-Lets Claude boot, build, install, and interact with the iOS Simulator directly./install-skill https://github.com/nicholascallee/ios-simulator-claudecode
+Lets Claude boot, build, install, and interact with the iOS Simulator directly.

 Cursor AI Rules (.cursor/rules/)

 Cursor AI reads .mdc (Markdown Code) files from your project to understand patterns and constraints.
-Four rule files are included.
+Six rule files are included.

 Included Rule Files